krisnaproject/infopatutrejoapk/README.md

 This App use 1 Android Permission :
 = USE INTERNET FEATURES

-# GOOGLE PLAY STATUS
+# GOOGLE PLAY STORE STATUS
-This app currently not available on Google Play, since we're unable to upload that app to Google Play for several reason.
+This app currently not available on Google Play Store.

+Currently, we're unable to upload that app to Google Play for several reason.
 But we can declare this app is safe.

 # TESTING
 This app already tested and found no security issue on this device :